matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

   is usually preceded with a comment summarising the current state of the discussion, along with reasoning for the motion.
 - A concern can be raised by a Core Team member at any time, which will block the FCP from beginning.
-An FCP will only be begin when a **majority** of core team members agree on its outcome, and all existing concerns have been resolved.
+An FCP will only begin when a **majority** of core team members agree on its outcome, and all existing concerns have been resolved.
 - The FCP will then begin and last for 5 days, giving anyone else some time to